Members

 [November 2011 - March 2018]

 I joined OIST as an Asst.
 Professor in Nov.
 2011 after completing a Director’s Postdoctoral Fellowship at the Center for Integrated Nanotechnologies at Los Alamos National Laboratory.
 I graduated from UC Berkeley in 2006 with a PhD in Physics under the supervision of Prof. Daniel Chemla.
 I obtained a BS from Caltech in Mathematics with a senior thesis in Quantum Information Theory under John Preskill and Hideo Mabuchi.
-My recent research interests have been in studying the nonlinear and ultrafast properties of 2D and energy materials, terahertz spectroscopy and devices, and applications of femtosecond pulses to neuroscience.
+My recent research interests have been in studying 2D materials and energy materials using novel techniques in time-resolved multi-dimensional photoemission spectroscopy developed here at OIST.

 Keshav Dani